MicrosoftDocs/msteams-docs/msteams-platform/resources/m365-plugins/m365-plugins-overview.md

 ---
 title: Microsoft 365 plugins
-description: In this article, you'll have Microsoft 365 plugins, plugin list and labels, Microsoft 365, and One Note interaction and more. ms.topic: conceptual ms.localizationpriority: high ms.author: Surbhigupta
+description: In this article, you have information on Microsoft 365 plugins, plugin list and labels, Microsoft 365, and One Note interaction and more. ms.topic: conceptual ms.localizationpriority: high ms.author: Surbhigupta